Kory221/T.O.P_Project_Calculator/README.md

 3- Create a new function called operate that takes an operator and two numbers and then calls one of the above functions on the numbers.

+4- Create a basic HTML calculator with buttons for each digit and operator (including =).

+5- Create the functions that populate the display when you click the digit buttons.

+6- Make the calculator work!

+Extra credit :

+1- Add a . button and let users input decimals!
+2- Add a “backspace” button, so the user can undo their last input if they click the wrong number.
+3- Add keyboard support!

 Link to the project on THE ODIN PROJECT website https://www.theodinproject.com/lessons/foundations-calculator